chruxin/UBC-Courses/2017S1-CPSC313/FileSystems.md

 ### Rotating Hard Disks

+**Blocks vs. sectors**

+Sector is the smallest amount of data that the hardware will allow to be transferred to/from the disk.

+ A block is the unit of size that a file system works with and it is some number of consecutive sectors.

 #### Average time to read data

 *Average time = average seek time + average rotational latency + transfer time*